 GAS METAL ARC WELDING

-Gas metal arc welding, or more commonly referred to as MIG welding, is the second most popular welding technique that is used.
+Gas metal arc welding (GMAW), or more commonly referred to as MIG welding, is the second most popular welding technique that is used.
 This welding method combines materials using a gun that is continuously fed with a consumable electrode current.
 This method of welding has a variety of unique benefits, to include an easy to use process that does not require a high degree of precision to produce a decent weld.
 While this type of welding may be a bit more precise, it can also be a bit costly and time-consuming.
 Finding the right equipment for MIG welding may be a bit extraneous on your wallet.
 Additionally, you will have to spend time cleaning your materials before you begin the welding process.

 FLUX CORED ARC WELDING